 As a Youthlinc student participant on the 2008 Kenya team, Jerika simply fell in love with the idea of serving both locally and internationally and has been involved with Youthlinc ever since.
 Jerika has served as an Assistant Team Leader (2011), Real Life Intern (2011), Mentor (2012, 2014, 2016, 2017), Youthlinc Board Member (2012-2014), Young Humanitarian Award Finalist (2010), and Local Service Director (2014-2017).

 Jerika has always made community service a priority in her life.
-She founded the first Interact Club at Brighton High School (2006-2009) and organized several service trips to the Hopi Indian Reservation.
+She founded the first Interact Club at Brighton High School (2006-2009) and organized several cultural exchange initiatives on the Hopi Reservation.
 While attending Westminster College, Jerika started the Westminster College Rotaract Club (2011-2012) and planned college-wide service projects through the Katherine W. Dumke Center for Civic Engagement.
 Jerika is now actively involved in the Murray Satellite Rotary Club, which is a Rotary club for young professionals in the Salt Lake valley.

 Previously, Jerika worked as a Families First Specialist at Utah Youth Village where she taught parenting and life skills to families referred by the Juvenile Courts and DCFS.
 In her free time, Jerika finds herself studying as a graduate student in the Master of Arts in Community Leadership program at Westminster College.